-Will your employees be coming onsite?
+Will your employees be coming on-site?
 Will they be doing the actual packing of the hazardous materials in preparation for transport?

-Any employee of the waste management company who actually comes onto your campus to preform waste management services—such as lab packs, for example—must have proper and current OSHA trainings.
-(Any such employee performing a lab pack must also have the proper credentials and experience to perform this identification, packing, and preparation for shipment.)
+Any employee of the waste management company who actually comes onto your campus to preform waste management services—such as lab packs, for example—must have proper and current OSHA training.
+(Any employee performing a lab pack must also have the proper credentials and experience to perform this identification, packing, and preparation for shipment.)

 Can you provide three references to confirm the quality of your work within the waste management industry?